-Buyers have plenty of great Android phones to choose from in 2019, like the OnePlus 7 Pro, Galaxy Note 9, or the newly announced Galaxy Note 10.
+Buyers have plenty of great Android phones to choose from right now, like the OnePlus 7 Pro, Galaxy Note 9, or the newly announced Galaxy Note 10.
 Which, by the way, now comes in two screen sizes.
 If you’re debating getting the OnePlus 7 Pro, keeping your Note 9, or getting something new here’s what you need to know.

-Our slideshow below goes over everything we know about Samsung’s Galaxy Note 10, then compares it to last years Note.
+Our slideshow below goes over everything we know about Samsung’s Galaxy Note 10, then compares it to the previous Note.
 That way you can decide if it’s worth paying more money for.
 Because, as we all know, Note devices are never cheap.
 Let’s get started.

 Galaxy Note 10 vs Galaxy Note 9: Design